matrix-org/matrix-spec-proposals/specification/modules/search.rst

 The search will *not* include rooms that are end to end encrypted.

+The results include a ``rank`` key that can be used to sort the results by revelancy.
+The higher the ``rank`` the more relevant the result is.

 Security considerations
 -----------------------
 The server must only return results that the user has permission to see.